-If you look at my personal portfolio, you’ll notice that I've got a good amount of night photography in there, and that's because night-time is one of my favourite times to shoot.
+If you look at my portfolio, you’ll notice that I have a good amount of night photography in there.
+That’s because nighttime is one of my favourite times to shoot.

 Step 1 – Times & Uses

-Take the photo below for example, it was shot well into the evening in the French town of Honfleur and the exposure was probably a little bit too long, causing the photo to effectively overexpose for the time of day.
+Take the photo below for example.
+It was shot well into the evening in the French town of Honfleur.
+The exposure was probably a little too long, causing the photo to effectively overexpose for the time of day.

 Step 2 – How To

 You should first have a good understanding of how exposure works.
 If you lack this understanding, I suggest going back and reading our guide to exposure.

 There are three factors that affect an exposure.
 These are shutter speed, aperture and ISO, and we use all of these differently at night.

 The first thing to do is take your camera out of auto mode and set it to manual.
 This way, you’ll have full control over all of these settings.

 Low light conditions mean you’ll need to change your settings accordingly.
 You may have to widen your aperture, slow your shutter speed and/or raise your ISO.